JordanHale5/dinky/index.md

 ---
 ## My Website

 Hello there.
-My name is Jordan Hale, and I am currently studding computer science.
+My name is Jordan, and I am currently studding computer science.
+I recently became interested in computer science only a couple of months ago.
+It was actually my friend who introduced me to it and I have been intrigued ever since.
 This is the beginning of my website that will soon display all of my projects.
-I hope to have a couple done by the end of the year, so check back soon.
+I hope to have a couple done by the end of the year, so check back later.

 Click 'GO' to go look at my projects!
 [GO](./another-page.html).